Skip to main content

 Sex Hormones and Adipose Tissue Dynamics

-The sex hormones, primarily estrogen, progesterone, and testosterone, exert profound effects on distribution and metabolic health.
+The sex hormones, primarily estrogen, progesterone, and testosterone, exert profound effects on adipose tissue distribution and metabolic health.
 In women, declining estrogen levels during perimenopause and menopause are associated with a shift in fat deposition from a gynoid (pear-shaped) to an android (apple-shaped) pattern, increasing visceral fat accumulation.
 Estrogen influences adipocyte differentiation, glucose metabolism, and inflammation.
-A decrease in estrogen can lead to increased and a less favorable metabolic profile.
+A decrease in estrogen can lead to increased insulin resistance and a less favorable metabolic profile.

 For men, age-related decline in testosterone, or hypogonadism, is strongly correlated with increased adiposity, particularly visceral fat, and a higher prevalence of metabolic syndrome.
 Testosterone influences muscle mass, basal metabolic rate, and insulin sensitivity.
 Lower testosterone levels can reduce lean body mass, thereby lowering resting energy expenditure, and contribute to insulin resistance, creating a metabolic environment conducive to weight gain.